bootstrapworld/curriculum/lessons/surface-area-rect-prism/langs/en-us/slides.md

 {layout="Launch"}
 # Surface Area

 - Go to PART 1 and look at the definition for `front` and `back`.
-Type `front` into the interactions area.
+Type `front` into the Interactions Area.
 What do you get?
 - Just as `front` has been defined to draw a rectangle whose dimensions are width and height, you will need to write definitions for each of the other faces of the prism.
-- Click "Run" and test each of them in the interactions area to make sure that they match the prism you started with.
+- Click "Run" and test each of them in the Interactions Area to make sure that they match the prism you started with.

 ---
 {layout="Launch"}
 # Surface Area

-- Go to PART 2 in the code. @ifproglang{pyret}{Type `print-imgs(faces)` into the interactions area.}@ifproglang{wescheme}{Type `(print-imgs faces)` into the interactions area.}  How many rectangles do you see? _One_
+- Go to PART 2 in the code. @ifproglang{pyret}{Type `print-imgs(faces)` into the Interactions Area.}@ifproglang{wescheme}{Type `(print-imgs faces)` into the Interactions Area.}  How many rectangles do you see? _One_
 - The code in PART 2 says @ifproglang{pyret}{`faces = [list: front, ]`}@ifproglang{wescheme}{`(define faces (list front back))`} , which defines `faces` to be a list of values.
 This list will include all of the faces of the prism, but right now it only includes `front` and `back`.
 Add the names of each of the remaining faces to the list.

 @ifproglang{pyret}{(Order doesn't matter - but be sure to put commas in between list items, and do not use the word “and”.)}